hneth/riskyr/README.md

 1. Effective training in risk literacy requires transparent representations, smart strategies, and simple tools.

-2. More specifically, we aim for a set of (computational and representational) tools that facilitate various calculations, translations between formats, and a range of alternative views on the interplay between probabilities and frequencies.
+2. We aim for a set of (computational and representational) tools that facilitate various calculations, translations between formats, and a range of alternative views on the interplay between probabilities and frequencies.

-3. We hypothesize that a variety of visualizations, which illustrate how parameters and metrics interact and influence each other, will facilitate active and explorative learning.
-It is particularly helpful to view the same or similar relationships from alternative perspectives and to observe the change of one parameter as a function of others.
+3. A variety of visualizations that illustrate the interplay of parameters and metrics facilitate active and explorative learning.
+It is particularly helpful to view relationships from alternative perspectives and to observe the change of one parameter as a function of others.

 Based on these assumptions and goals, we provide a range of computational and representational tools.
 Importantly, the objects and functions in the `riskyr` toolbox are not isolated, but complement, explain, and support each other.
 All functions and visualizations can also be used separately and explored interactively, providing immediate feedback on the effect of changes in parameter values.
 By providing a variety of customization options, users can explore and design representations of risk-related information that suit their personal needs and goals.